+Egerton NP Policy D1 - Development Principles

+- 1. Proposals for new development in the Plan area should seek to achieve a high quality of design, as defined in Policy SP6 of the adopted Ashford Local Plan, and to make a positive contribution to the local character and environment of Egerton (see also Policies P4 and D2 in this Plan). - 2.
+Proposals must respect and enhance Egerton's distinctive built character and its high quality countryside setting.
+Where contemporary building designs are proposed, they must be complementary to their local context, and respect the scale, spacing and external materials of existing buildings. - 3.
+All development proposals should take into account the Kent Design Guide, the KCC PRoW Improvement Plan and relevant planning and design guidance issued by Ashford Borough Council, of which the Egerton Parish Design Statement forms a part.
+New developments should also take account of the National Design Guide and National Model Design Code.
-7.12 Reference to the Egerton Parish Design Statement at an early stage in the design process would avoid developments that harm the local character, in favour of those that could positively contribute to protecting and maintaining it.
-In particular, the Design Statement explores the local characteristics of the various parts of the parish and includes recommendations in its Style Guide for different types of development.

-7.13 As part of the Neighbourhood Plan preparation, it was decided to assess the effectiveness of the Egerton Parish Design Statement, by examining the built developments that have occurred since in the parish.
+- 7.12 Reference to the Egerton Parish Design Statement at an early stage in the design process would avoid developments that harm the local character, in favour of those that could positively contribute to protecting and maintaining it.
+In particular, the Design Statement explores the local characteristics of the various parts of the parish and includes recommendations in its Style Guide for different types of development. - 7.13 As part of the Neighbourhood Plan preparation, it was decided to assess the effectiveness of the Egerton Parish Design Statement, by examining the built developments that have occurred since in the parish.
 There have been few substantial developments in Egerton since the Design Statement was published in 2006, with the exception of the local needs housing at Chantler's Meadow.
 Most developments have been replacement dwellings or domestic extensions, including some major extensions of existing properties.
-Overall there is a disappointing lack of referencing to the Parish Design Statement by the planning applicants, agents and architects, and also by the Local Planning Authority.

-7.14 It was concluded that the Neighbourhood Plan itself ought to re-affirm the key principles of the Design Statement, and include some clear policy encouraging developers to refer to the design guidelines before embarking on development projects, rather than unconsciously importing alien designs and materials and eroding the local character of the environment that they have come here to enjoy.
-Suggested actions included:

-- the Parish Council to more closely and consistently refer to the Parish Design Statement in responding to planning applications (whether positively, negatively or neutrally disposed to a particular development proposal); - policies to be included in the Egerton Neighbourhood Plan to re-affirm the key design principles of the Parish Design Statement, and to encourage developers to take its guidelines into consideration in deciding development proposals; and - consideration to be given to re-issuing the Egerton Parish Design Statement, to broadcast its key messages and principles, via the village websites and in Welcome Packs for households new to the Parish.

-7.15 Egerton Parish Design Statement has been adopted by Ashford Borough Council as Supplementary Planning Guidance, and is a companion document to the Egerton Neighbourhood Plan, with its contents and principles being broadly supported in more recent public engagement sessions on the Neighbourhood Plan.

-7.16 Policy D2 reaffirms the key principles of the Design Statement, and the importance of good design to preserve the distinctive local character of the parish.
+Overall, apart from Chantler's Meadow, there is a disappointing lack of referencing to the Parish Design Statement by the planning applicants, agents and architects, and also by the Local Planning Authority. - 7.14 It was concluded that the Neighbourhood Plan itself ought to re-affirm the key principles of the Design Statement, and include some clear policy encouraging developers to refer to the design guidelines before embarking on development projects, rather than unconsciously importing alien designs and materials and eroding the local character of the environment that they have come here to enjoy.
+Suggested actions included: - the Parish Council to refer more consistently to the Parish Design Statement in responding to planning applications (whether positively, negatively or neutrally disposed to a particular development proposal); - policies to be included in the Egerton Neighbourhood Plan to re-affirm the key design principles of the Parish Design Statement, and to encourage developers to take its guidelines into consideration in deciding development proposals; and - consideration to be given to re-issuing the Egerton Parish Design Statement, to broadcast its key messages and principles, via the village websites and in Welcome Packs for households new to the Parish. - 7.15 The Egerton Parish Design Statement has been adopted by Ashford Borough Council as Supplementary Planning Guidance, and is a companion document to the Egerton Neighbourhood Plan, with its contents and principles being broadly supported in more recent public engagement sessions on the Neighbourhood Plan. - 7.16 Policy D2 reaffirms the key principles of the Design Statement, and the importance of good design to preserve the distinctive local character of the parish.
 Building projects which fall outside the scope of planning control should still take into consideration the principles and guidelines of the Egerton Parish Design Statement.